Reconciling common source, specific source, feature based and score based likelihood ratios: Bayes Decisions improve with more information

+Also, Theorem \ref{bdimp} can be used multiple times.
+For example, when we consider two pieces of evidence $e_1$ and $e_2$, the costs of a BD will in expectation improve when we first take one of the $e_i$ into consideration, and then again when we also incorporate the other one.
 This means that Bayes Decisions based on the scores are an improvement over not incorporating anything, and also that given the score we again expect further improvement when we next consider the whole of the evidence.
 For any specific case, however, it may still be true that the Bayes Decisions become more costly when we do this, compared to when we stop at incorporating the score.
 All this is in sharp contrast to the conclusions drawn in \cite{neumann}, namely that score-based LRs should not be used.

-We next give an elementary proof of \eqref{bdimp}.
-We treat the case with two hypotheses and two actions separately: its proof is particularly simple we do not want to withhold it, even if is also covered by the general case.
+We next give an elementary proof of Theorem \ref{bdimp}.
+We treat the case with two hypotheses and two actions separately: its proof is so particularly simple we do not want to withhold it, even if is also covered by the general case.